 How are the pay and benefits?

 All staff receive a retirement plan (a 4% employer contribution towards the New Zealand KiwiSaver, similar to a 401k plan, if you are eligible) and four weeks annual leave.
-We have family-friendly practices, pet-friendly workplaces, regular social events and professional development opportunities.
+We have family-friendly practices, regular social events and professional development opportunities.
 Senior staff enjoy flexible working and generous annual leave and sick leave.

 Aotearoa, as New Zealand is also known in the native Māori language, is a creative place.
 Our film and visual effects industry is world-famous and there is a strong, collaborative game dev community with regular meetups and conferences.